hasenj/bidiweb/README.md

 ### Notes

+* Supports AMD via requirejs (optional)
-Does not depend on jQuery or any other library.
+* Does not depend on jQuery or any other library.

-Not tested on IE and not developed for it.
+* Not tested on IE and not developed for it.
 If it works on IE, it's by accident.

 ### License

-bidi.js is licensed under the Apache license.

-proc.js is licensed under the WTFPL.
+bidi_helpers.js is licensed under the Apache license. bidiweb.js is licensed under the WTFPL.

-### Building
+### Usage

-run `./build.sh`, it will output to 'bidiweb.js' which you can include in any html page.

 See example.html

+Include "bidiweb.build.js"

+#### For AMD/requirejs:

+require bidiweb, and make sure bidi_helpers is available (bidiweb will require it).